Turn 2: December 26th, 1776 12am (Night Turn)

 Cadwalader rolls for movement with his group of leaders and gets 7 movement points.
 Cadwalader rolls for crossing and gets a result of 1,750 troops allowing him and Hitchcock to cross and move to 2537.
 Detachment 7 rolls to cross and also succeeds and also moves to 2537.
 Sullivan always has 13 movement points and moves to 1629 to join up with Washington.
 Greene remains in place to keep St.Clair in his command span.
 All of the American units that moved have their fatigue increased by one level.
 Notice that Washington and St.Clair were both activated but did not move and do not gain fatigue and are eligible for recovery from fatigue.
 Detatchment 5 was created after Ewing had already spent 4 movement points for the river crossing attempt and it will get a fatigue increase as it has moved.

 American Recovery Phase

 All American leaders who are fatigued and did not move this turn regain one fatigue level.
 Washington, St.Clair, Glover, and Sargent all recover 1 fatigue level, all of them back to zero fatigue.
-Dickinson, Mercer, Det.
-5, and Ewing are at 1 Fatigue.
-Fermoy and Lord Stirling are at Fatigue 2.
+Cadwalader, Hitchcock, Detachment 7, Dickinson, Detachment 5, and Ewing are at 1 Fatigue.
+Mercer, Stephen, Fermoy and Lord Stirling are at Fatigue 2.